Green Living

 Do not add cooked food, meat, bones, milk products, fatty foods, dog and cat faeces or chemically treated wood to your compost pile.

+There you have it, Frugal living is not only about helping your monthly budget, but is also a way of helping the earth.
 By learning to live a simple green lifestyle you will be saving money and doing your part towards helping the environment cope with increased population numbers, unethical farming practices and excess human waste.

 So join me in doing your part for the environment and ultimately for yourself.